stewarding responsible water management

-Our Environmental Stewardship (ES) process, our Environmental, Social and Health Impact Assessment (ESHIA) process, and our Upstream-specific Natural Resources Environmental Performance Standard (EPS) are three examples of how the water-related expectations of our OEMS are executed.
+Our Environmental Stewardship (ES) process, our Environment Risk Management Process (ERMP) process, and our Upstream-specific Natural Resources Environmental Performance Standard (EPS) are three examples of how the water-related expectations of our OEMS are executed.

 The ES process directs our businesses to create an inventory of how their activities interact with the environment.
 These environmental aspects, including use of water, and their related potential impacts are then used to identify, assess and prioritize environmental risk and improvement opportunities.

 Our Natural Resources EPS is applied across our onshore Upstream business and capital projects and calls for a water resources screening assessment.
-Together with our ESHIA process, these tools help to identify potentially significant environmental and social impacts associated with our water use.
 The water resources screening assessment evaluates and helps us manage the following risks that may be associated with our water use: